iusehooks/usetheform/README.md

 # UseTheForm

 UseTheForm is a React library for composing declarative forms and managing their state.
 It uses the Context API and React Hooks.
 I does not depend on any libray like redux or others.
-It is still an alpha version.

 - [Basic Example](#basic-example)
 - [Apply Sync Validation](#apply-sync-validation)